MystenLabs/walrus-docs/docs/walrus-sites/tutorial-config.md

 ## Minimal configuration

 The config file is expected to be in `./builder.yaml`, and it is possible to point elsewhere with the `--config` flag.
 For your first run, it should be sufficient to call the `site-builder` with `--config assets/builder-example.yaml`, which is already configured appropriately.

+If, for any reason, you didn't add `walrus` to `$PATH`, make sure to configure a pointer to the binary, see below.

 ## Advanced configuration